mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 When I began coding my process consisted of:

   * Writing down the problem (homework/or personal project)
-  * Maybe thinking of some useful functions that might help me
+  * Thinking of some useful functions that might help me
-  * Maybe some objects to use
+  * Deciding what objects to use
-  * Open up my editor and just start programming
+  * Opening up my editor and just start programming
-  * Realize I didn't think of everything and throw aside my plan and struggle to complete what I set out to do
+  * Realizing I didn't think of everything and throw aside my plan and struggle to complete what I set out to do

 A lot of time was wasted planning a design that wouldn't work, but also rewriting code without a clear idea of what my code was doing.